econoalchemist/Foundation-Passport/09 MultiSig.md

 At this point, if you want to enter a passphrase on the COLDCARD, you can do so at this time.
 Refer to [this article](https://coldcard.com/docs/paranoid) for details on the passphrase.
 To summarize, the COLDCARD has no way of knowing if your passphrase is correct, so ensure that you double check your work by testing your backup information so you know you have everything you need to restore your wallet.

 Once you have decided whether you want a passphrase or not, then navigate to `Settings` from the main menu and then `Multisig Wallets` then `Export XPUB`.
+At this point, you can insert a microSD card into the COLDCARD.

 <p align="center">
   <img width="300" src="assets/coldcard03.jpg">